West Side Story (2021 film): Plot

 María gushes about her love for Tony to her coworkers in the late-night cleaning crew at the Gimbels department store.
-Once their shift is over, she spots Chino, who reveals that Tony killed Bernardo.
-She cannot believe it until Tony comes to her room later and admits it.
-She is furious with him but begs him not to turn himself in to the police as it would mean losing him as well.
-They plan to run away together.
-Valentina laments Bernardo's and Riff's deaths while reflecting on her interracial relationship with her deceased white husband Doc.
+Once their shift concludes, she encounters Chino, who reveals that Tony murdered Bernardo.
+She initially denies it until Tony arrives at her apartment later and confirms Chino's statement.
+Although initially furious with him, she begs him not to surrender to the police, and they plan to escape together.
+Valentina laments the recent deaths while reflecting on her interracial relationship with her deceased white husband Doc.
 After identifying Bernardo's body at the morgue, Anita returns home and sees María and Tony together as he leaves the apartment.
-Anita argues with María, but eventually accepts that she and Tony are in love.
+Anita argues with María, but eventually accepts that the pair are in love.

-At the boxing gym Chino plans to kill Tony with the gun, but the Sharks tell him 'you kill a gringo they kill you.'
-Schrank interrogates María at her apartment about Tony's whereabouts.
-María sends Anita to ask Valentina about the safety of "a cousin" as a way of passing on a warning for Tony in front of Schrank.
-However, at Doc's, Anita encounters the Jets, who insult and attempt to gang rape her, even as their girls protest, until Valentina arrives and intervenes.
-Traumatized, Anita calls Valentina a traitor for housing the Jets, then claims that Chino killed María, and vows to return to Puerto Rico.
+At the boxing gym, Chino reveals his intention to kill Tony, despite the Sharks' warnings.
+While Schrank interrogates her at her apartment about Tony's whereabouts, María sends Anita to warn Tony by asking Valentina about the safety of "a cousin".
+However, at Doc's, Anita encounters the Jets, who insult and attempt to gang rape her, even as their girlfriends protest, until Valentina arrives and intervenes.
+Traumatized, Anita calls Valentina a traitor for housing the Jets, claims that Chino killed María, and vows to return to Puerto Rico.

 Valentina condemns the Jets, who shamefully disperse, before relaying Anita's message to Tony, who runs into the streets, begging for Chino to kill him.
-Anybodys tries to get him off the street but fails.
 As María arrives, to Tony's relief, Chino emerges and fatally shoots him.
-After Tony dies in her arms, a devastated María takes the gun and aims it at the gathered Jets and Sharks, berating them for the senseless deaths their conflict caused, before tearfully dropping the gun.
+After Tony dies in her arms, a devastated María takes the gun and brandishes it at the gathered Jets and Sharks, berating them for the senseless deaths their conflict caused, before tearfully dropping the gun.
 As the police arrive to arrest Chino, the gangs finally end the feud by coming together to carry Tony's corpse into Doc's, with María following close behind.